MatthiasHarzer/docker-compose-remote-manager/README.md

 The `{service}` parameter is the name of the service as defined in the `config.json` file.

+To access services that require an access key, append the query parameter `access-key` to the request.
+For example:
+`/logs/<service>?access_key=1234567890`

 ### Configuring the API

 The `config.json` file contains the configuration for the docker compose applications and the access keys to access